IMPORT TARIFFS - LATEST NEWS & UPDATES

 copy-link-to-clipboard Copy URL to Clipboard

-One of the reasons that importing vehicles into the U.S. is often such an ordeal is because of one simple fact.
-More often than not, foreign vehicles do not meet U.S. standards.
+One of the reasons that importing vehicles into the US is often such an ordeal is because of one simple fact: vehicles that weren’t manufactured for the North American market don’t meet our country’s emissions and safety standards.

-If a car manufactured abroad conforms to U.S. safety, bumper, and emission standards, it likely means the vehicle is already being exported for sale in the United States.
-Simply put, that means that any vehicle you’d be importing from outside the U.S. is unlikely to meet all relevant standards, otherwise it would be for sale in the U.S.
+If a car manufactured abroad conforms to US safety, bumper, and emission standards, it’s probably already for sale as a US market product.
+Simply put, that means that any vehicle you’d import from outside the US would be unlikely to meet all relevant standards.
+There are exceptions of course, such as vehicles marketed in European countries with stricter emissions and safety standards than our own.

-This makes vehicles one of the most heavily regulated imports in the U.S. The vast majority of the regulations impacting U.S. car standards come from the following laws:
+The vast majority of the regulations impacting US car standards come from the following laws:

 • Motor Vehicle Safety Act of 1966